CaroleLf/Improving-AIM-UNet/README.md

 # Improving-AIM-UNet
 PyTorch implementation of AIM-UNet, a Mamba-based U-Net architecture for breast tumor segmentation in ultrasound images.
-Built and tested on Apple Silicon (MPS).